johnidm/docker-tag-as-an-environment-variable/README.md

 ## Accessing tag as an environment variable inside a Docker container project

-If you need to know the current revision of Docker image in an API running inside the container you can use the docker build arguments combination with Docker variabele environment.
+If you need to know the current revision of Docker image in an API running inside the container you can use the docker build arguments combination with Docker variable environment.

 > Look ARG and ENV instructions inside the Dockerfile.